 Surgeon Volume and Experience

 High volume is a double-edged factor.
-Experienced surgeons who handle high case loads develop exceptional speed and consistency.
-However, some high-volume Turkish clinics delegate most of the procedure to technicians, with the named surgeon only involved in the initial hairline design and a brief check during the procedure.
+Experienced teams can develop strong consistency, but some high-volume clinics delegate most of the procedure to technicians, with the named surgeon only involved in the initial hairline design and a brief check during the procedure.
+Ask who performs each step, how many patients are treated by the team that day, and whether the surgeon will personally make the recipient sites.

 How to Evaluate Clinic Quality